DMVis/DMVis/documentation/components/tooltip.md

 # Tooltip component

 A tooltip is typically used to quickly display a small amount of information to the user.
-It can, for example, be used to display the name of a point when hovering over it by mouse.
+It can, for example, be used to display the name of a point when hovering over it with a mouse.

 # Required Attributes